 We encourage you to learn more about the Indigenous lands you are living on and the Peoples who have stewarded them since time immemorial.
-For more information, please visit Blue Forest's Diversity, Equity, and Inclusion statement or reach out to our Indigenous Partnerships Manager at Indigenouspartnership@blueforest.org.
+For more information, please reach out to our Indigenous Partnerships Manager at Indigenouspartnership@blueforest.org.

 Strategic Pillars